Make Philly Tomato Pie at home with this simplified recipe. This Philadelphia classic is made with bread dough, pizza sauce, and grated parmesan.

 - Immersion blender to blend pizza sauce

-- Sheet pan for baking your tomato pie
+- 13×18 sheet pan with small lip for baking your tomato pie

 Measuring ingredients by weight is far more precise than measuring by size.
 This is especially crucial when working with bread dough.